remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_control_protocols.md

 By default, RemoteLabz comes with three different control protocols type:

 * **serial**: allow the device to be controlled through a serial interface.
-* **login** : allow the device to be controlled through a traditional console with login and password
+* **login** : allow the device to be controlled through a traditional console with login and password.
 * **vnc** : allow the device to be controlled through a vnc interface (required for graphical environments).

 ## Control Protocol creation